Eh Phouthong: Career

-At age 11, Eh wanted to start training but his father didn't want him to because he didn't want Eh to get hurt.
-Eh went searching for a teacher and learned from people who knew how to fight in his village.
-Since his family was struggling financially, his family sent him to live with Governor Yuth Phouthong who was his father's uncle.
-Eh Phouthong began training in pradal serey at age 12 with Yuth Phouthong in the 1980s, who then held the position of Prey Veng provincial governor and then, Koh Kong Province governor.
+At age 11, Eh wanted to start training but was discouragrd by his father.
+Eh went searching for a teacher, while being coached by people within his village.
+Since his family was struggling financially, he was sent to live with his father' uncle -- Governor Yuth Phouthong.
+In the 1980s, Eh Phouthong began training in pradal serey with Yuth Phouthong, who then held the position of Prey Veng provincial governor.
 His uncle started a club in Prey Veng province and Eh started training under a different teacher by the name of Mr. Kung Sroy.

 After getting recognition, Eh moved from Prey Veng province to Phnom Penh and started training with coach Chhit Sarim and coach Kat Phun.
 His new coach, Chhit Sarim, was an experienced boxer who fought from 1960 to 1975 with 110 fights and only two losses.
 Eh Phouthong had his first Khmer traditional kickboxing contest at the age of 17.
 Eh said the first time he competed he only made between $4-$5.
 Eh initially began fighting at the 48 kg weight class and continued fighting until he reached the 63 kg weight class.
 Then he moved up to the weight class of 85 kg.
 According to his coach, Chhit Sarim, many foreign kickboxers didn't dare compete with Eh Phouthong because Eh Phouthong beat them by giving them a broken leg or broken arm.
 Growing up he did not have access to education because he was either working jobs to support his family or training in his passion of Khmer kickboxing.

 Eh Phouthong(right) with his coach, Grandmaster Chhit Sarim(left).

 Eh Phouthong has explored media opportunities outside the ring.
 He has starred in two Khmer-language action films and was the co-host of CTN's highly rated reality show, Kun Khmer Champion.
 Finalist, Ai Kosal, is a boxer from 7NG, Eh Phouthong Boxing Club.

 In 2001, he defeated French opponent Jean Charles for the third time.
 Eh Phouthong said, "I am tired, but I tried my best to fight with a strong French rival...My energy is weaker than foreign rivals, but their technique is no better than mine."